Addiction Rehab with Sober Golf

 While golf can compliment a rehab program and add some fun to the program, the foundational function of the rehab is to teach people how to not reach for the substance they have programmed their brains to crave.
 This is the serious part of the recovery process, the re-training of the mind and resulting behavioral responses.
 This brain reprogramming will take time, effort, and lots of patience.

 In addiction treatment, you can expect to live a very structured existence for the duration of the program.
 There is a reason for this, and that is to help stabilize the client in early recovery, offering predictability, normal healthy routines, and constant engagement during each day.
 Generally, a treatment program will offer several different but complementary treatment elements.
 These typically include:

 - Classes that teach about how addiction develops

 - Motivational or informative guest speakers

 - Experiential therapies, including recreational activities, yoga, meditation, mindfulness training, art therapy, acupuncture, journaling, and massage therapy

 Golf Drug Rehab Offers Addiction Rehab With Sober Golf

 Golf Drug Rehab is an upscale drug and alcohol addiction treatment program serving Orange County, California.
-Situated in a beautiful and serene coastal setting, Golf Drug Rehab provides an exclusive treatment experience that includes access at three premium golf courses in the local vicinity.
-The perfect combination of medically supervised detox, highly effective therapies, and sober golf and other spa-like amenities allows clients to heal and regain their sense of self-worth.
+Situated in a beautiful and serene coastal setting, Golf Drug Rehab provides an exclusive treatment experience that includes access to three premium golf courses in the local vicinity.
+The perfect combination of supervised detox, highly effective therapies, sober golf and other spa-like amenities allows clients to heal and regain their sense of self-worth.
 For more information about the program, please contact Golf Drug Rehab today at (877) 958-5320